dogoodbenice/essays/README.md

-# essays
+# Essays
-Repository for longer form writing, experiments and visual photo essays
+A repository for longer form writing, experiments and visual photo essays.